tooploox/oya/README.md

    (see Workflows below), an Oyafile and supporting scripts and compatible generators.

-1. Run a hook:

-        oya run build

-   Right now it won't do anything as there are no buildable directories yet.
-   Let's create one.

-1. Create a buildable directory:
+1. Define a hook you can run:

         mkdir app1
         cat > Oyafile
         build: echo "Hello, world"

-1. Run the build hook again:
+1. Run the hook:

         oya run build
         Hello, world

+The hook in the above example is called "build" but there's nothing special about the name.
+In fact, a hook name is any camel case identifier as long as it starts with a lower-case letter.
+You can have as many different hooks as you like.

 ## How it works

-A directory is included in the build process if it has an Oyafile.
-Let's call that such directory a **buildable directory**.
-You can think of a buildable directory as its own sub-project.
-For example, in a mono-repository containing several microservices, you'd put each microservice in its own buildable directory.
+A directory is included in the build process if contains an Oyafile regardless of how deeply nested it is.
+You can use Oyafiles in these directories to define their own hooks.

+For example, to set up a CI/CD pipeline in a mono-repository containing several microservices, you'd put each microservice in its directory, each with its own Oyafile containing the hooks necessary to support the CI/CD workflow.

 Imagine you have the following file structure: